What is Population?

 The word Population is defined as the group of all the living organisms of the particular species, in a particular geographical area, at a specific time with the capability of interbreeding.

 Few examples of the population include millions of people living in a Mexico City, teak wood trees in a forest tract, bacteria in a culture plate, etc.

 What is Population Control?

 Population control is the methodology or the practice used to control and maintain the type, location and number of people that inhabit the earth.

 Quality and status of life have undergone a drastic change over a century.
 We have to thank the improvised and advanced technologies around the world for this.
 One of the impacts of advanced technology on the economy is reduced mortality rate and increased the birth rate.
 This has led to one of the most dangerous problems crippling the world today viz. population explosion.

 India has grabbed its position among top powerful countries.
-India yesterday traveled far enough to reach what India is today.
 Lifestyle, status, and economy everything has reached a new milestone.
 Among this race, the population of India stands first.
-The population of India is 12 times of the population that prevailed during independence.
+The population of India is 12 times the population that prevailed during independence.
 Do we have to stop this?
 If yes, how?

 Reproduction is necessary for continuing the existence of a species, but such an alarming growth will definitely lead to a shortage of many basic necessities.
 This thought marked the onset of family planning in India.
 In 1952, India became the first country which put population policy; today known as the First Five Year Plan, with the goal of controlling population explosion, but it failed.

-Later by 1970’s, the government came forward with more effective methods to control the population explosion.
-These included Medical Termination of Pregnancy Act (1971), posters and bills carrying birth control mottos, a minimum age for marriage, contraception etc.
+Later by the 1970s, the government came forward with more effective methods to control the population explosion.
+These included Medical Termination of Pregnancy Act (1971), posters and bills carrying birth control mottos, minimum age for marriage, contraception etc.